You’re committed to improving diversity.

 Experience is just a proxy for the skills we’re actually looking for.

 Since we now know how to assess for the skills needed for the job directly, there’s no longer a need for CVs.

-When it comes to hiring for diversity, make work samples your secret weapon.
+When it comes to hiring for diversity, work samples are your secret weapon.

-The key to unbiased, data-lead assessment is using standardised criteria for all candidates.
+The key to unbiased, data-lead assessment is using standardized criteria for all candidates.